 All staff are employed by a fellow subsidiary of Aviva plc, Aviva Employment Services Limited, and a recharge is made to the Company.
-All Aviva staff acting on behalf of the Company are subject to Aviva's remuneration policy, which is designed to incentivise and reward employees for achieving business goals in a manner that is consistent with Aviva's strategy, business plans, values and behaviours, sound and effective risk management and good governance.
+All Aviva staff acting on behalf of the Company are subject to the Group's remuneration policy, which is designed to incentivise and reward employees for achieving business goals in a manner that is consistent with the Group's strategy, business plans, values and behaviours, sound and effective risk management and good governance.